himanshuofficial/todo-app-/README.md

 python manage.py runserver

 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+# Note:
+If you are using pip3 then type pip3 instead of pip.